jewettaij/visfd/README.md

 ## pval_mrc
-**pval_mrc** is a program for estimating the probability that a cloud of points in an image are distributed randomly.
+**pval_mrc** is a program for estimating the probability that a cloud of points in an image is distributed randomly.
 It looks for regions of high (or low) density in an image.
 (The user can specify a *-mask* argument to perform the analysis in small, confined, irregularly-shaped subvolumes from a larger image.)